Last updated: 14 May 2023

 Bring your baby into the cradle of your arm on their side, with your baby’s tummy snug against your own and your arm around your baby’s back.
 The pillow should be positioned so that it is supporting your arm and taking the weight of the baby rather than allowing you to be carrying the weight of the baby alone.

 Milkbar Twin Feeding Pillow used in the football hold with single baby.

 Clutch or Football hold

-There are breastfeeding pillows especially designed for feeding twins.
-These pillows tend to be circular and have ties or clips so you can clip them around your waist to prevent them slipping while you are supporting two babies.
+Breastfeeding pillows designed for feeding twins tend to be U-shaped or almost circular and have ties or clips so you can clip them around your waist to prevent them slipping while you are supporting two babies.

-Using breastfeeding pillows while bottle feeding
+Using a breastfeeding pillow while bottle feeding

 Breastfeeding and nursing pillows can also be used for bottle feeding, you don’t have to be exclusively breastfeeding.

 When bottle feeding lay the pillow in your lap as for the cradle hold.
 Use the pillow to support your elbow as you cradle your baby’s head and hold your arm behind their back.